The Capitols

-The Capitols were an American, Detroit, Michigan-based soul trio, widely known in 1966 for their Billboard hit single "Cool Jerk".
+The Capitols were an American soul trio based in Detroit, Michigan, known for their 1966 Billboard hit single "Cool Jerk".

 Formation and disbandment

 The R&B trio formed in 1962 as "The Three Caps," with Samuel George as the lead vocalist and drummer, Don Storball (birth name: Don Norman) on backup vocals and guitar, and Richard Mitchell (birth name: Richard McDougall) on backup vocals and keyboard.
 After playing predominantly small gigs, they were discovered by former Ann Arbor radio DJ Ollie McLaughlin after performing at a local dance headlined by Barbara Lewis.
 After signing with the Karen record label, owned by McLaughlin, the group went on to record and release their first single in 1963, "Dog and Cat".
 The record displayed the upbeat energy of their later work, however the juvenile nature and lyrics of the song did not find a substantial audience.
 In light of the disappointing performance of their debut single, the group dissolved and pursued other ventures.